prakhar2347/Python-projects/Connect 4 game/ReadME.md

 # Connect-4
-Connect 4 Project

-Fully functional version of the game Connect-4, with a couple of twists:
-- Players are able to customize their board size, as well as the amount of discs that need to be connected to win.
-- There is a "pop-out" option.
-Instead of dropping in a piece, players may remove one of their own pieces currently on the bottom row of the game board, thus moving all the pieces above it down a level.
-- Choose to play against a friend, or against the computer!
+Connect 4 is a token game created with Python and module Numpy.

+## What is connect 4?
+It is a two-player connection game in which the players first choose a color and then take turns dropping one colored disc from the top into a seven-column, six-row vertically suspended grid.
+The pieces fall straight down, occupying the lowest available space within the column, user wins by forming row of four of same color

-## How to play
+## How to play:

-Simply run the code on Python 3!
-The IDE Spyder is recommended for this game.
+Place 4 tokens in a row (vertically, horizontally, or diagonally) before your opponent wins. <br>Single-player against Artificial Intelligence.

+The game will be playable in the iPython console.<br>
+One of the ways to create the game is as follows:<br>
-The game will be playable in the iPython console.
-The messages in the console will prompt you to enter certain integers that will give the game the commands it needs to understand your actions, like so:
+- The messages in the console will prompt you to enter certain integers that will give the game the commands it needs to understand your actions, like so:

 ![iPython console](https://i.gyazo.com/192171517e035e94dcf468f08eddb0ae.png)

-The board is represented by a numpy array, with the numbers in the array corresponding to the player who placed that disc.

 In the below example, notice how player 1 won by connecting 4 diagonal pieces!